Access thousands of resources and a network of 2000+ members. View the latest posts.

-Beautiful photos of Pompeii above contributed by Sophie Hay.
+Beautiful photos above contributed by Sophie Hay.

 The Classics Library is the site for all Classics teachers and teachers-to-be.
 Founded in 2008 by Steve Jenkin, it hosts thousands of resources, all of which have been generously added to the ‘library’ by its own members.
 It is a hub for Classics teachers and academics, promoting events around the UK and often overseas, and providing a large network where everyone is welcome to ask for advice and support, and others are happy to help.

 Many schools in need of a Classics teacher find them through the Classics Library.
 With over two thousand members, the vast majority of whom are practising teachers in the UK, an advertisement here targets perfectly the most desirable audience.